In 1895, the First Presbyterian Church of Punta Gorda was established based on the signatures of 16 individuals, meeting

 on Sundays on the second floor over a bakery on Marion Avenue, now the site of the City Hall parking lot.
 In 1900, construction

 for a new church began on property originally purchased from Mrs. Issac Trabue.
 A few years later, Mrs. Trabue donated additional

-land, used now as our parking lot.
+land, used as a parking lot.
 In 1937, the lot north of the church was donated by Col. and Mrs. A. B. Tucker, which enabled

 the church to add an educational annex to the structure.

 Extensive damage to the church occurred in 1960 from the forces

 of Hurricane Donna and then from a fire during the restoration period.
-It was then decided to build a new church, the present A-frame sanctuary.
+It was then decided to build a new church, an A-frame

-of the church in 1995 a special Capital campaign was established
+To celebrate the 100th Anniversary of the church in 1995 a special Capital campaign was established

 to further enhance the church.
 An addition was made creating a new entrance with a bell tower, steeple and prayer garden.

 In 1999, a committee was formed to renovate the educational wing and church office.
-At the start of the year 2000 a successful campaign was instituted to continue with the renovation plans
+At the start of the year 2000 a successful

-desire to expand the church building capacity.
+and missions of the church increased, so did the need and desire to expand the church building capacity.

-the strong demonstration of faith and support from the church congregation voted to sell the property on Harvey Street and purchase 4.6 acres of land that the former Italian-American Club
+the strong demonstration of faith and support from the church congregation and with the dedicated services of the pastor,

+remainder of the buildings.
+On Easter Sunday of 2005, the congregation voted to sell the property on Harvey Street and purchase

-new building on March 19, 2006.
+building, the congregation worshipped for the first time in their new building on March 19, 2006.
 On February 28, 2013, FPCPG

 embarked on a new journey leaving the Presbyterian Church (USA) and joining the new denomination A Covenant Order of Evangelical

 Presbyterians (ECO).
 ECO is a more Biblically-based denomination that was formed in January 2012.